 Containers can add additional properties to this Map object, however,

-they must avoid key names starting with application
+they must avoid key names starting with application.
+They

 should use key names that have a prefix that does not collide with other